J-Siu/mygit/README.md

 ### Who & Why

-- Work with repositories that push to multiple git servers
+- Creating repositories for same set of remote servers repeatedly
 - Setting up repositories on multiple machines repeatedly
+- Working with repositories that push to same set of git servers

 ### Features